 All of our docents at the Basilica work as volunteers – simply because they enjoy it!
 Tell us a bit about the volunteers you recruit and manage.

 Our volunteers range in age from 18 to 91 and come from many different backgrounds.
 We have Catholic University of America students, educators, doctors and nurses, an airline pilot, military personnel (active and retired), a retired TV weatherman, seminarians, and representatives from many other walks of life.
 What they have in common is a love for the National Shrine and for demonstrating their faith through volunteering in this special mission of evangelization.

 Is the Basilica currently hosting pilgrimages?
 What are the limitations that any visitors hoping to join a pilgrimage should be aware of?

 Yes, the Basilica is once again hosting Pilgrimages!
-We look forward to hosting our first one in 2021 on September 11, as the Indian American Catholic Association will be celebrating their special day here.
+We hosted our first one in 2021 on September 11, as the Indian American Catholic Association celebrated their special day here.
 At the moment, there are no limitations to be aware of.
 We are ready to accommodate pilgrimages featuring Mass, tours, confessions, guest speakers, and whatever special items the groups wish to include.

 We hope this information is useful to you as you plan your tour, and we look forward to welcoming you on your next visit to America’s Catholic Church!

 If you desire to tour the National Shrine, we offer guided tours that last just under one hour.
 The tours include visits to chapels on the Crypt Level and the Great Upper Church and provide information about the history of the Shrine, the architecture, and the ecclesiastical artwork.
 View the magnificent mosaics ornamenting the chapels and the domes in the Great Upper Church, as well as several majestic sculptures depicting Our Lord, the Blessed Mother, and many saints.